clojurewerkz/monger.docs/articles/getting_started.md

 ## What version of Monger does this guide cover?

-This guide covers Monger 1.0.0-SNAPSHOT, an evolving pre-release version.
-Monger is a young project but most of the public API is fleshed out and will not change before 1.0 release.
+This guide covers Monger 1.0.0-beta2, the most recent pre-release version.
+Monger is a young project but most of the public API is fleshed out and will not change before the 1.0 release.

-## Monger overview
+## Monger Overview

 Monger is an idiomatic Clojure wrapper around MongoDB Java driver.
-It offers powerful expressive query DSL, strives to support every MongoDB 2.0+ feature and is well maintained.
+It offers powerful expressive query DSL, strives to support every MongoDB 2.0+ feature, has next to no performance overhead and is well maintained.

 ### Project Goals

-Monger authors wanted a MongoDB client that will
+There is one MongoDB client for Clojure that has been around since 2009.
+So, why create another one?
+Monger authors wanted a client that will

  * Support most of MongoDB 2.0+ features but only those that really matter.
- * Target Clojure 1.3.0 and later from the ground up.
+Grouping the way it is done today, for example, does not (it is easier to just use Map/Reduce directly).
  * Be well documented.
  * Be well tested.
- * Be maintained, not have technical debt accumulated over several years.
+ * Be maintained, do not carry technical debt from 2009 forever.
+ * Target Clojure 1.3.0 and later from the ground up.
- * Integrate with libraries like clojure.data.json and Joda Time.
+ * Integrate with libraries like [clojure.data.json](https://github.com/clojure/data.json), [clojure.core.cache](https://github.com/clojure/core.cache) and [clj-time](https://github.com/seancorfield/clj-time).
+ * Provide support for unit testing: factories/fixtures DSL, collection cleaner functions and so on.
+ * Support URI connections to be friendly to Heroku and other PaaS providers.
+ * Learn from other clients like the Java and Ruby ones.
  * Integrate usage of JavaScript files and ClojureScript (as soon as the compiler gets artifact it is possible to depend on for easy embedding).
- * Learn from other clients like the Java and Ruby ones.

-### Integration with popular libraries

-Monger heavily relies on relatively recent Clojure features like protocols to integrate with libraries like [clojure.data.json](http://github.com/clojure/data.json) or [Joda Time](http://joda-time.sourceforge.net/).
-As the result you can focus on your application instead of figuring out how to glue two libraries together.

 ### What Monger is not